-This edition was reviewed and substantial revisions made in 2011.
-This version of the Sample Policy is intended for high-tolerance environments working with on-going users.
-Other versions of the Sample Policy for moderate- and low- tolerance environments are in development.
+This version of the Sample Policy is intended for high-tolerance environments working with ongoing users.
+Versions of the Sample Policy for Moderate and Low Tolerance environments are also available.
+It is essential that organisations base their policy selection on their needs rather than policy preference.

 Organisations are welcome to use and adapt the contents of this document and may reproduce it for internal use or for onward distribution.
 Please be aware that significant amendment may make the Policy contradictory and unworkable and so please exercise care when changing wording.
-We would ask that the authorship of the document is acknowledged and a reference to the KFx website is included so that endusers can track back to the source document.
+We would ask that the authorship of the document is acknowledged and a reference to the KFx website is included so that end-users can track back to the source document.